 Plate-mounted switches are called so because they require a plate.
 These switches only have 3-pins on the bottom: the two metal pins and the middle circular knob.
 They lack the stabilization pins.

 That’s where the plate comes in.
-The plate will stabilizer each switch and reduce side-to-side wobbling whenever the key is pressed (as shown below).
+The plate will stabilize each switch and reduce side-to-side wobbling whenever the key is pressed (as shown below).

 Plate-Mounting VS PCB-Mounting